heig-fablab/fablab-manager/README.md

 ## Keycloak package
 The keycloak package is modified in packages folder, when you want to run the program, after ran composer install, just copy the keycloak modified package to the vendor one.

+## Job Category images
+Seeders already creates all data necessary to make work the program. \
+You just need to add the job category images in the folder "storage/public/file-storage/cat". \
+They must be named: "cat_id.png". \
+Job Category has actually 9 entries, so you need to add 9 images.

 ## Support